Cleats gradually wear out over time and stop working as they should, so you need to swap them periodically, but exactly when are they due a change?

 "The best way to know when your cleats should be replaced is when you start to have play between the sole of your shoe and the pedal."

-Speedplay says, “Replace cleats at least every 3,000-5,000 miles or sooner if the cleat parts show advanced wear.”
+Speedplay (now owned by Wahoo) says, “Replace cleats at least every 3,000-5,000 miles or sooner if the cleat parts show advanced wear.”

-This applies to cleats for Zero, Light Action and X pedals.
-We’re not going to rebut that official advice, but we’d say that you need to keep an eye on the springs and replace them if they show signs of wear.
+This applies to cleats for the current Speedplay models Nano, Zero, Comp and Aero (all based on the old Zero) and the old Light Action and X pedals.
+We’re not going to rebut that official advice, but we’d add that you need to keep an eye on the springs and replace them if they show signs of wear.

-“Lubricating the cleat springs with a dry-type (PTFE) lubricant and keeping the cleats free of dirt and debris by cleaning them regularly or using Light Action Coffee Shop Caps (cleat covers) when walking will greatly extend the life of your cleats,” says Speedplay.
+“Lubricating the cleat springs with a dry-type (PTFE) lubricant and keeping the cleats free of dirt and debris by cleaning them regularly will greatly extend the life of your cleats,” says Speedplay.

 “Never ride on parts that are damaged or show excessive wear,” says Speedplay.
 “Never install cleats using any combination of new cleat parts and old cleat parts.”